 What do they know about their alternatives? (doing nothing, competitor offerings)

 What argument or explanation will engage them? (wants, needs, interests)

 What do prospects know about the product? (what are their existing perceptions)

-What ’s the copy format? (article, eBook, web page, etc.)
+What’s the content format? (article, eBook, web page, etc.)

 4. Expected Results

-What are the expected results of the copy?
-What's its mission? (the more specific the better)
+What are the expected results of the content?
+What is its mission? (the more specific the better)

-What do you want the reader to think after reading the copy?
+What do you want the reader to think after reading the content?

-What do you want the reader to feel after reading the copy?
+What do you want the reader to feel after reading the content?